ioccc-src/winner/next/register.md

 ## Step G: Read the Welcome email
 </div>

-You receive an automated Welcome message from the FreeLists List Manager (_ecartis@freelists.org_) with the subject:
+You should receive an automated Welcome message from the FreeLists List Manager (_ecartis@freelists.org_) with the subject:

 ```